openshift/enhancements/enhancements/vsphere-multi-vcenter.md

 - OCP clusters will be enhanced to leverage new yaml cloud provider config for vSphere.
-  Rational: The ini configuration has been deprecated and the newer yaml format supports multiple vCenters.
+  Rationale: The ini configuration has been deprecated and the newer yaml format supports multiple vCenters.

 - When updating infrastructure after initial installation, the cluster should be